cs0320-s24/server-jayfuka/README.md

 Endpoints:

 /loadcsv: Loads a CSV file into memory.
-This endpoint requires a query parameter specifying the file path.

-/viewcsv: Returns a JSON representation of the loaded CSV data.
+/viewcsv: Users are able to view the loaded CSV data.
 If no CSV is loaded, an error response is returned.

 /searchcsv: Performs a search operation on the loaded CSV data based on specified search criteria.
-It requires several query parameters like 'searchValue', 'hasHeader', 'columnIndex', 'colIdentifierIsIndex', and 'columnName'.
+Searchquery parameters are 'searchValue', 'hasHeader', 'columnIndex', 'colIdentifierIsIndex', and 'columnName'.

 /broadband: Uses the ACS API to fetch broadband information.